cognitedata/function-action-oidc/README.md

 ```

 ### Function secrets
-When you implement your Cognite Function, you may need to have additional `secrets`, for example if you want to to talk to 3rd party services like Slack.
+When you implement your Cognite Function, you may need to have additional `secrets`, for example if you want to to talk to a 3rd party service like Slack.
 To achieve this, you could create the following dictionary:
 ```json
 {"slack-token": "123-my-secret-api-key"}